openshift/origin/HACKING.md

 While `make release` and `make build` will both build all of the binaries required for a full release of OpenShift, it is also possible to build individual binaries.
-Binary entrypoints are kept under the `cmd/` directory and can be specified to build with the `WHAT` parameter, for instance, to build just `oc`:
+Binary entry points are kept under the `cmd/` directory and can be specified to build with the `WHAT` parameter, for instance, to build just `oc`:

     $ make build WHAT=cmd/oc